sdadhwa/multi-compendia-mapping/README.md

 ### 3. Two compendium mapping (Development)

 This script uses the PDX_polyA and PDX_RiboDeplete compendia from UCSC Treehouse Public Data cluster mapping.
 This builds a compendium out of the two smallest datasets in the UCSC Treehouse Public Data.
+Data is trimmed to exclude the 20% least variable genes and then a UMAP algorithm is used to generate a layout plot.
 This is the fastest and most concise way to test the full workflow using Treehouse datasets.

 Run this block: